BryanSchuetz/mcp/all-project-pages/indonesia-sustainable-municipal-solid-waste-management-and-partnership-usaid-selaras.markdown

   project is a five-year initiative to enhance waste service delivery and curtail ocean plastic pollution in Indonesia.
 start: 2023
-end: 2028
+end: 2024
-client: U.S. Agency for International Development
+client: U.S. Government
 solutions:
 - Environment
 - Water Security, Sanitation, and Hygiene